pcmaldonado/IMDb/README.md

 - IMDb
 	- Users of IMDb could also benefit from having a robust rating system.
 Indeed, as of now, titles with a high number of votes tend to have higher ratings, which makes the average title rating at relatively high 6.62 --moreover, titles with fewer than 10 votes get an average rating above average, at around 7.05.

-See more informations about the IMDb datasets [here](https://github.com/pcmaldonado/IMDb/tree/main/EDA) (best titles per title type, best series from the 90's, and more!)
+See more informations about the IMDb datasets on this [here](https://github.com/pcmaldonado/IMDb/tree/main/EDA) (best titles per title type, best series from the 90's, and more!)